-Juicy, fresh berries dot these moist and flavorful strawberry banana muffins, which are topped with a decadent swirl of strawberry jam, a sprinkling of raw sugar, and come together in one bowl!
+Juicy, fresh berries dot these moist and flavorful strawberry banana muffins, which are topped with a sprinkling of oats and raw sugar, and come together in one bowl!
+Dairy-free friendly.

 On Sunday, the hubby and I walked a few blocks over to check out a new farmers market that’s just opened in our neighborhood.
 We had a patio lunch at a restaurant across the street first, and sitting across from each other in the sunshine, the gulls distantly chattering at the water, soaked up what felt like a perfect lazy Summer afternoon.